michaellperry/starter-javascript-workbox-react/src/content/documents/02-jinaga-react/02-field-specification-functions/04-property.md

 ---

 A Jinaga property is a pattern for simulating changes to a value using immutable facts.
-The `property` function translates this pattern into a state field that can change.
+The `property` function translates this pattern into a prop that can change.

 A property fact has a parent entity, a value, and an array of prior facts.